 But how do you stop criminals from stealing other forms of wealth?

 It turns out, that's a lot harder than protecting a stack of silver from armed robbers.
 Every cent of wealth ever created is at risk of being stolen or lost every minute of the day, no matter what form that wealth takes.

 There is a long list of illegal and legal ways of stealing your money, ranging from fraud to mismanagement, to hiking your taxes, to destroying your purchasing power through deliberate inflation.
 Those thefts cannot happen to you without a counterparty, who is simply the other guy in the deal.

 Anyone you contract with -- from your employer, to your lender, to your investment firm, to the guy who sells you a car -- is your counterparty.
 You put your wealth at risk whenever you take on a counterparty.
 You protect yourself by wisely choosing whom that counterparty should be, or whether to even have a counterparty in the first place.

 It's best that you read all the fine print.

 Putting money in a bank savings account makes the bank your counterparty.
 You contract to be paid interest while the bank takes control of your money.
-And under law not widely understood, it now legally owns what used to be your money.
+And under the law not widely understood, it now legally owns what used to be your money.
 You become an “unsecured creditor” of the bank, a legal status for depositors upheld by many courts for many years.

 You Are an Unsecured Creditor Standing at the End of the Line

 “Unsecured creditor” means just what it says -- if the bank goes bust, you are the first to lose.
-Your cash on deposit will be the money which “secured” creditors legally get to dip into to recover their losses.
+Your cash on deposit will be the money that “secured” creditors legally get to dip into to recover their losses.